nutbasednews/nutbasednews.github.io/_posts/2022-03-10-man-dies-stranded-on-desert-island-with-a-cow.md

 The starved man must have tried to claw the cow to death and use his canines to bite through her skin.
 Unfortunately, **the cow was not pregnant, nor had she recently given birth, and therefore was unable to produce milk.**

-This story is a good reminder that a man without his tool isn't that apex after all.
+This story is a good reminder that a man without his tools isn’t that much of a predator after all.